-5 Credits Semester or Full Year Grades 11-12
+2.5 or 5 Credits Semester or Full Year Grades 11-12

-This course is offered to students who have successfully completed an Advanced Placement Studio Art course with a minimum of a "B" average in the selected area of study.
-Independent study must correspond with the selected area of study of the completed AP Studio Art course.
-The student must contact a sponsoring art teacher in the specific art discipline requested.
+Art: This course is offered to students who have successfully completed an Advanced Placement Studio Art course with a minimum of a "B" average in the selected area of study.
+Independent study in Art must correspond with the selected area of study of the completed AP Studio Art course.

+TV: This course is offered to students who have successfully completed both TV Production and Advanced TV Production with a minimum of a "B" average.

+The student must contact a sponsoring teacher in the specific discipline requested.
 Prior to the approval of this study, the student, with the input from the sponsoring teacher, must also complete an application.
-The application outlines the scope and sequence, benchmarks, specific artworks to be completed, as well as assessments.
-Admission to the program must be approved by the Supervisor of Visual and Performing Arts, an Assistant Principal, and the School Counselor.
+The application outlines the scope and sequence, benchmarks, specific works to be completed, as well as assessments.
+Admission to the program must be approved by the sponsoring teacher, the Supervisor of Visual and Performing Arts, and an Assistant Principal.